Reptiles are not suitable in a house where there are children under the age of 5.

 Keeping clean around reptiles

-You should assume that your reptile is infected with at least one harmful bacteria.
+You should assume that your reptile is infected with at least 1 harmful bacteria.

 Wash your hands and your child's hands after contact with reptiles.
 Do not touch your mouth after handling your reptile or anything it has touched.
 Wait until you wash your hands carefully.
 Teach your child to do the same.